 You might not be able to play high-end, GPU demanding, PC games but iPads offer numerous games for the whole family, including your pets.
 After all, what’s more hilarious than watching your cat messing with fish mimicking games or jumping on the screen to grab different graphics.

 The Laptop will win vs the iPad or tablet in every scenario when it comes to serious gaming.
-However, many tables, especially iPad Pro with the M1 chips are becoming much more useful for gaming than previous models.
+However, many tables, especially iPad Pro with the M1 and M2 chips are becoming much more useful for gaming than previous models.
 Even so, it’s unlikely for us to expect streamers to be swapping over instantly from laptop to iPad.

 Although laptops also support e-books, reading on an iPad is easier, as an iPad allows you to read everywhere and it feels like holding a real book.